Mission and Activities

 Over the next several decades, the surge in urbanization will continue and much of it will occur along our worlds’ coasts, rivers and deltas.
 CHU focuses its research on urban integrated design of hydro-generated environments and the importance of applying design thinking to the most pressing social and environmental problems associated with an increasingly dense world facing climate variability, sea level rise and flooding risks in a moment when the issue is understood as crucial across the planet.
 Our own state of Florida stands at risk of losing trillions of dollars of existing development.
 However, this extraordinary circumstance that the world finds itself confronting opens up new opportunities for reinventing our economic and development paradigms.
 CHU fulfills this critical research focus by bringing together synergistic and collaborative efforts by members of the center with broad knowledge and expertise in this area of research.
 The Center develops interdisciplinary research and organizes collaborative programs, symposia, and academic courses bringing global involvement in prospective studies on adaptation, environmental justice, and asset preservation of water borne cities around the world.

-The Center builds upon ongoing Consortium for Hydro-generated Urbanism (CHU) which was established in 2012 and was founded on collaborations with academic institutions, governmental agencies, and local stakeholders around the world including the Americas, Africa, Europe, and Asia.
+The Center, which was established in 2016 builds upon the ongoing Consortium for Hydro-generated Urbanism (CHU) which was established in 2012 and was founded on collaborations with academic institutions, governmental agencies, and local stakeholders around the world including the Americas, Africa, Europe, and Asia.
 The Center draws together UF faculty and affiliated scholars worldwide with a strong common interest in this area of research.
-Leading members for the Center are already currently engaged in substantial scholarly research and creative work including high impact publications, global exhibitions of project based research, organized conferences, seminars, and workshops internationally such as in Brazil, South Africa, and Italy as well as in the US (New York City and Miami).
+Leading members for the Center are already currently engaged in substantial scholarly research and creative work including high impact publications, global exhibitions of project-based research, organized conferences, seminars, and workshops internationally such as in Brazil, South Africa, and Italy as well as in the US (New York City and Miami).

 UF | CHU builds upon the research and networks of the Consortium for Hydro-generated Urbanism which was established in 2012.